Constitution and Bylaws

 I. The membership fees for the various categories shall be determined by the Executive Committee and shall be put before the membership as per Article V(b) of the Constitution of the Society.

 J. The membership fees as of January 1, 2014 shall be:

 (i) Regular member, $12.00 for one year, $22.00 for two years and $30.00 for three years.

 (ii) Junior member, $3.00 for one year, $5.00 for two years and $6.00 for three years.

 (iv) Family membership, $18.00 for one year, $32.00 for two years and $42.00 for three years.

 (v) Corporate member, $10.00 per year.

-The term of office for officers shall be one year.
+D. The term of office for officers shall be two years.
 Any officer may be re-elected.
 An officer, either appointed or elected, may be removed from office for conduct unbecoming his position if, in the opinion of a 3/4 (three quarters) majority of the Executive Committee, such action is warranted.
 Any officer may also be removed from office upon a majority vote of the members in good standing, for any cause which the society may deem reasonable.

 (ii) First Vice-President

 The Alberta Director of the Canadian Numismatic Association shall be an ex-officio member of the Executive Committee without voting rights.